David Doubilet

 #CollaborationConservtaionScienceStorytelling

-Jennifer ‘s academic passions lead to graduate degrees in marine ecology and zoology.
-Her research focused shark finning and commercial landing in the western Atlantic and the population dynamics and movements of an ancient fish called sturgeon.
-Jennifer has translated her love of science into storytelling, working with scientists around the globe to share the their stories.
-Jennifer is an award winning photographer, contributor to numerous global publications and author/ contributor to books on marine environments.
-She is a trustee of the Shark Research Institute, Explorer Club fellow, editorial board advisor for Ocean Geographic and recipient of the President’s medal for contributions to the natural world.
+Jennifer’s academic passions lead to graduate degrees in marine ecology and zoology.
+Her research focused on shark finning and commercial landing in the western Atlantic and the population dynamics and movements of an ancient fish called sturgeon.
+Jennifer has translated her love of science into storytelling, working with scientists around the globe to share their stories.
+Jennifer is an award-winning photographer, contributor to numerous global publications, and author/ contributor to books on marine environments.
+She is a trustee of the Shark Research Institute, Explorer Club fellow, editorial board advisor for Ocean Geographic, and recipient of the President’s Medal for contributions to the natural world.

 David and Jennifer live in Clayton, NY, a small river town in the Thousand Island region of the St. Lawrence River, well known for antique wooden boats and beloved dogs.